 The Funeral Mass for Russell was held on Friday, December 27, 2019 at 2:00 p.m. at St. Augustine Roman Catholic Church, Humboldt celebrated by Fr.
 Joseph Salihu.
 Interment will follow at a later date.
 Memorial donations in Russell’s memory may be directed to St. Mary’s Villa Foundation, Sask.
 Abilities Council or Kloppenberg Wildlife Refuge.

-To plant a tree in memory of Russell James Washkowsky, please visit our tribute store.
+To send sympathy gifts to the family or plant a tree in memory of Russell James Washkowsky, please visit our tribute store.

 St. Mary's Villa Foundation

 Box 1743, Humboldt SK S0K 2A0